-Although advanced surgical dressings have a higher initial price than conventional ones, the lower number of dressing changes, reduced time spent by healthcare providers and reduction of complications make these advanced dressings an important tool, demonstrably saving overall healthcare costs.
-Furthemore, evidence clearly recommends their use as best practice (Stryja et al, 2020; Clin Guidel, 2020; Parvizi and Gehrke, 2018).
+Although advanced surgical dressings have a higher initial price than conventional ones, the lower number of dressing changes, reduced time spent by healthcare practitioners and reduction of complications make these advanced dressings an important tool, demonstrably saving overall healthcare costs.
+Furthermore, evidence clearly recommends their use as best practice (Stryja et al, 2020; Clin Guidel, 2020; Parvizi and Gehrke, 2018).

-Finally, fewer dressing changes - or even potentially none - will enable the wound to heal, reduce dressing-related costs and can also dramatically reduce the amount of dressing-related medical waste - for example, comparing the usual 5-7 changes of a conventional dressing (including the consumables required to change those sterile or aseptically) with a dressing with the capacity to remain undisturbed for a much longer period of time in line with best practice.
+Finally, fewer dressing changes - or even potentially none - will enable the wound to heal, reduce dressing-related costs and dramatically decrease the amount of dressing-related medical waste.
+For example, comparing the usual 5-7 changes of a conventional dressing (including the consumables required to change those sterile or aseptically) with a dressing having the capacity to remain undisturbed for a much longer period of time in line with best practices.